tuist/tuist/docs/docs/guide/introduction/adopting-tuist/new-project.md

 cd MyFramework
 ```

-The create a `Tuist/Config.swift` file, which will configure Tuist and is used by Tuist to determine the root directory of the project, and a `Project.swift`, where your project will be declared:
+Then create a `Tuist/Config.swift` file, which will configure Tuist and is used by Tuist to determine the root directory of the project, and a `Project.swift`, where your project will be declared:

 ::: code-group
 ```swift [Project.swift]